Ylaana/GlyphList/README.md

 - Green: Learned for the active spec
 - Red: Exclusive with a learned glyph

+(NEW!)
+Additionally, a check/cross icon is shown instead of the glyph icon to improve accessibility for colourblind users.

 Please bear in mind that the list highlights glyphs for the active spec *only*.
 If you have glyphed a certain spell in one spec and then switch to another spec where that spell is either not glyphed or unavailable, the highlighting is removed.

 Shift + left click can be used to link any listed glyph in chat.